Screendead/minecraft-server-admin/minecraft_server_automation/TESTING_MOCKING_GUIDE.md

 ## Quick Start

-### 1. Choose Your Mocking Strategy
+### 1. Mocking Strategy

-**Use Mockito** for complex services:
+**Use Mockito** for all services:
-- Services with external dependencies (APIs, databases, device features)
+- All services use Mockito-generated mocks for consistency
-- When you need verification capabilities
+- Provides verification capabilities and flexible behavior setup
-- Examples: `AuthServiceInterface`, `DigitalOceanApiServiceInterface`
+- Examples: `AuthServiceInterface`, `DigitalOceanApiServiceInterface`, `BiometricAuthServiceInterface`

-**Use Custom Mocks** for simple services:
-- Pure utility functions or stateless services
-- When you need fine-grained control
-- Examples: `EncryptionServiceInterface`, `RegionSelectionServiceInterface`

 **Use Real Instances** for:
 - Data models and pure business logic